-Outside of work, she looks forward to sharing experiences with her teenage children such as attending courses like baking, cooking, and painting.
-As they grow older and more independent, she looks forward to learning together with them, more than just guiding them to perform tasks.
+Outside of work, Ai Chiat enjoys bonding with her teenage children through activities like baking, cooking, and painting .
+As they grow older and become more independent, she is excited to learn alongside them, rather than just guide them through tasks.

 Why did you decide to join GIC?